dpareasy/Assignment1/README.md

 ## Introduction ##

-This repository contains ROS-based software, developed in python language, that implements the simulation of a surveillance robot.
-To this purpose it is used [topological_map.owl](https://github.com/buoncubi/topological_map/blob/main/topological_map.owl) ontology , which creates an indoor environment with a robot for the surveillance.
+This repository contains a ROS-based software, developed in python language, that implements the behavior of a surveillance robot.
+To this purpose it is used [topological_map.owl](https://github.com/buoncubi/topological_map/blob/main/topological_map.owl) ontology , which creates the indoor environment for the simulation.

 The software uses a Smach state machine and build the ontology with aRMOR server using [armor_api](https://github.com/EmaroLab/armor_py_api).

 ## Scenario ##

 The scenario involves a surveying robot deployed in a indoor environmnet.
-It's objective is to visit different locations and stay there for some times.
-Before starting moving around the map it must wait for receiving all the information about the environment.
-The robot should start in it's initial position which is also the recharging location.
-Any time it  enters a room, the robot should check it for some times before starting reasoning again to choose the next location to visit.
+Its purpose is to move through the different locations of the building and spend some times inside before starting reasoning to decide the next room to visit.
+Before starting moving around the environment the robot must wait until receiving all the information about the map.
+Any time the battery goes down the robot moves to the recharging location which is the initial position.

-The environment in which the robot moves is developed in a way in which different scenarios can be created even if only under certain [Assumptions](#Assumptions).

 ### Policy ###